 Larry crying over Tuddrussell not remembering his birthday and Tuddrussell tricking him into thinking he cares about him:

 'Tuddrussell: Aw, I'm sorry.
-I want you to have a happy birthday. (puts hand on Larry's shoulder): I love you, buddy.
+I want you to have a happy birthday. (puts a hand on Larry's shoulder): I love you, buddy.

 Tuddrussell(cracks up): No! (walks away as Larry continues sobbing)